You can use Confluence page properties to define customized text placeholders in your exports.

 To start, you need to create the page properties to be used as placeholders.

-- Navigate to your export's root page (because page properties are always taken from the export root page)
+- Navigate to your export's root page (the parent page where the export is started from).
+This is required because page properties are always taken from the export root page.

 - Insert a Page Properties macro on the page

 Add a two-column table into the macro body, with the left column containing the keys (i.e. the page property names), and the right column contains the corresponding page property values.
 The added table should contain a left header column for the keys like this:

 If you insert multiple page property macros on this root page (the page you start the export from), you have to assign an ID to each macro, so you differentiate between them when you refer to them in your export template.